Skip To Content

 Merrill, its affiliates, and financial advisors do not provide legal, tax, or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.

-2401(k) plans that permit disaster relief loans can, at their discretion, increase the maximum allowable loan amount to qualified individuals to $100,000.
+2401(k) plans that permit disaster relief loans can, at their discretion, generally increase the maximum allowable loan amount to qualified individuals to $100,000.

 X